Jocelyn Jee Esien: Life and career

 On 22 September 2010, Esien returned to BBC Three for One Non-Blonde: Down Under, an eight-part comedy stunt show with new character creations.
 She plays characters such as a hermaphrodite rapper and a socialite, touring New Zealand.
 She also appeared alongside famous British comedians in BBC One's Ronnie Corbett Christmas special, The One Ronnie.

-In 2011, Esien appeared as Tasha in British comedy Anuvahood. and also in British comedy show Some Girls.
+In 2011, Esien appeared as Tasha in British comedy Anuvahood. and also in the BBC Three coming-of-age comedy series Some Girls.

+She has also made numerous stage appearances.
 In January and February 2013, she appeared in One Monkey Don't Stop No Show by the American playwright Don Evans, at the Tricycle Theatre, a London premiere for the play, and thereafter toured with the play nationally.

-In 2013, she appeared in Gangsta Granny as Kelly.

-Esien's other TV appearances include Autumn Leaves, a BBC comedy-drama; Some Girls, Uncle Max, After You've Gone, Holby City, The Lenny Henry Show, Ed Stone Is Dead, Comedy Nation, The Fast Show, Douglas, The Bill and In The Name of Love (TV movie).
-She has also made numerous stage appearances.